 The answer is fairly pragmatic- in order that the provisions could be implemented quickly.
 Unlike most conventions which contain a long procedure for amendment SOLAS, 1974 was one of the first to include the 'Tacit Amendment Procedure' where amendments would enter into force on a specific date contained in the amendment, unless a certain specified number of States objected to the provisions.
 In other words, silence would be deemed to be acceptance.
 No further action would be required if a State approved of the new measures.
 The simple answer to the question is SOLAS contains a 'tacit acceptance procedure' whereas the SUA Convention does not.
 Therefore the proponents of these new security measures felt that SOLAS had to be the vehicle to implement them as soon as possible.
-Furthermore, the existing SUA Convention deals with issues that were raised by the Achille Lauro hijacking and deals with international cooperation in bringing terrorists to justice, such as expediting extradition, whereas the new SOLAS provisions incorporate the International Ship and Port Security (ISPS) Code and are primarily in response to the events that took place on 11 September 2001.
+Furthermore, the existing

+SUA Convention deals with issues that were raised by the Achille Lauro hijacking and deals with international cooperation in bringing terrorists to justice, such as expediting extradition, whereas the new SOLAS provisions incorporate the International Ship and Port Security (ISPS) Code and are primarily in response to the events that took place on 11 September 2001.
 Thus, at the Diplomatic Conference held in December 2002, amendments were made to the existing provisions of SOLAS, accelerating the implementation of the requirement to fit Automatic Identification Systems and adopt new Regulations in Chapter XI-1 of SOLAS 1974 covering marking of the Ship's Identification Number and the carriage of a Continuous Synopsis Record.
 The provisions of Chapter XI-2 of SOLAS 1974 and the ISPS Code apply to ships and to port facilities.
 The extension of SOLAS to cover port facilities was agreed on the basis that SOLAS 1974 offered the speediest means of ensuring the necessary measures entered into force and were given effect quickly.
 However, it was further agreed that the provisions relating to port facilities should relate solely to the ship/port interface.

 The next question must be - what is meant by ship/port interface?
-Here the answer is not as the interactions that occur when a ship is directly and immediately affected by actions involving the movement of persons, goods or the provisions of port services to or from the ship.
+Here the answer is not as clear.